 - Violence: It is easy for confrontational people to become violent or overstep a person’s boundaries in conflict.
 Because they often approach the issue with a win-at-all-cost mentality, they may become violent to achieve this.
 This can be particularly dangerous, and it needs to be kept in check.

 - Relational Issues: While confrontation may allow a party to leave a conflict with a sense of winning, that can come at the expense of the relationship.
 This is a big drawback to the confrontational style and why many people encourage collaboration over confrontation.
-Many times, the relationship is the most important part, but the goal to win can get in the way of that.

-Tips for Working with Confrontational People:
+Tips for Working with Confrontational People

-While confrontation is not everyone’s preferred style, it can also be helpful to know how to deal with a confrontational person, especially when they are attempting to overpower or ignore collaboration.
+While confrontation is not everyone’s preferred style, it can also be helpful to know how to deal with a confrontational people, especially when they are attempting to overpower or ignore collaboration.
 Some tips for dealing with confrontational people include:

 - Boundaries: Each person is entitled to their boundaries and they should be respected.
 Assert boundaries clearly and articulate when they have been violated.
 Ensure that any oversteps are met with consequences of some kind to create a culture where the autonomy of each person is respected fully.
-Demanding re

 - Distance: In some situations, it is best to avoid the conflict or the person altogether.
 Unless something major is at stake, avoiding a confrontation can help ease the situation and avoid unnecessary stress or danger if safety is threatened.